netspooky/ai_dev/README.md

 ### Other Config

-You don't need to set up the server/username/password secrets in secrets.yml, as we are using matrix-commander for auth until a nicer scheme is developed :)
+You don't need to set up the server/username/password secrets in secrets.yml, as we are using tokenstore.py for auth until a nicer scheme is developed :)

 ### Running Ai